 There does not have to be an apocalypse for us to awaken, but there just might be one if we don’t.
 Each of us can have a personal awakening as soon as we become fully willing to look within ourselves and be completely honest.
 We must open our hearts and minds and become willing to change.
 We have to break free of the tribalism that forces us into intractable camps at constant war with each other.
 We must be committed to not projecting all our worst traits onto others, and to look at ourselves.
 The change starts within each of us.
 We are the leaders of ourselves; not the media, big business, the government, or even Trump.

 If we don’t awaken, however, we’re faced with a certain dystopian future which will have been chosen by us, just as Trump was.
 Fascism is on the rise, in America and abroad.
 With worldwide existential threats of climate change and ecological collapse, it’s not a stretch to say the fate of the world is at stake now.
-Meanwhile we’re led by a man-baby who hardly seems equal to the moment.
+Meanwhile we’re about to elect once again a man-baby who hardly seems equal to the moment.
 He’s a uniquely contemptible man for an especially desperate time, who just may transform the world by bringing about enough pain and suffering.

 This is a scary time, and a truly exciting one too.
 Instead of an actual apocalypse, I believe we are in the process of countless personal ones.
 We are awakening to our better natures, but only after our old ways of thinking and being have been destroyed.
 With each new outrage, each of us comes to a new understanding of our personal truth.
 As we awaken individually, we are slowly and painfully reaching critical mass where we will have reached a collective awakening.
 A new world awaits, for each of us and all of us.

-For now, we’re in the hands of the Emperor, Fool, Magician, and Devil that just enough American voters chose to lead us.
-He was elected largely for building the Towers that bear his name, and he’s been elected to destroy them too.
+For now, we remain in thrall of the Emperor, Fool, Magician, and Devil that just enough American voters chose to lead us.
+He was elected largely for building the Towers that bear his name, and he was elected to destroy the ones that represent our nation’s longest held norms too.

 Frank Kwiatkowski is the author of Rise & Shine: A Guide for Experiencing Your Midlife Awakening and a professional certified life coach.
 He is also the founder of Tarot Awakenings, a website and blog dedicated to the subjects of spiritual awakening and his favorite tool for awakening, tarot.
 For further details, please visit www.TarotAwakenings.com.
 Frank can be reached at firstname.lastname@example.org.